mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

 Shape of batch['cls'] torch.Size([12])
 {% endhighlight %}

+Seems good.
+The ratio is 0.9 to 0.1, and the shapes are also right.
+Now let's see the actual images from the first batch:

-And I get the following plot:
+And I get the following image plot:

 ![test_output](/img/dataloader/test_output.png)